 In the end, I convinced my would-be mentor that I was worth that little bit of time and effort, and sure enough Richard Levy passed me my first client after only a couple weeks.
 And Bam!
 I was officially a freelancer, on schedule and making money.

-Whether it’s a boss, mentor, professor, uncle, slave driver, or homeless dude with good advice, the people you see daily are most likely to have the biggest impact on your transition.
+Whether it’s a boss, mentor, professor, uncle or neighbor with good advice, the people you see daily are most likely to have the biggest impact on your transition.
 So be accommodating, be thankful and be willing to work your ass off for an opportunity to do what you love.

 As Rik Lomas wrote in his blog post about freelancing on Medium: